bogwi/sarpro/README.md

 ![SARPRO GUI](src/assets/sarprogui.png)

 #### Render example of Sentinel-1 SAR GRD product downloaded from [dataspace.copernicus.eu](https://dataspace.copernicus.eu/).
-The 25192 × 19614px (~500MP) reprojected, dual-band image scaled and padded to 3024px on the long side and carrying metadata took just ~80 seconds on Apple M4Pro with CPU < 22% usage.
+The 25192 × 19614px (~500MP) reprojected, dual-band image scaled and padded to 3024px on the long side and carrying metadata took just ~2 seconds on Apple M4Pro12 with minimal CPU usage. (see [CHANGELOG](CHANGELOG.md) from v0.2.1 for performance details).
+Warping it at 25192 × 19614px, and autocaling, padding and into synthetic RGB JPEG takes around 70 seconds.
 ```Summary
 Name: S1C_IW_GRDH_1SDV_20250730T142348_20250730T142417_003451_006EEA_895D.SAFE
 Size: 1893MB